Daniil Medvedev wins again, trolls again at the US Open

 "The energy you're giving me right now, guys, I think it will be enough for my five next matches.
 I mean, the more you do this, the more I will win for you guys."

-Heading into Sunday, Medvedev has racked up $19,000 in fines so far at the US Open: $7,500 for verbal abuse in the first round, $2,500 for abuse of his racquet in the second round and $5,000 for unsportsmanlike conduct and $4,000 for a visible obscenity in the third round.
+Heading into Sunday, Medvedev has racked up $19,000 in fines at the US Open: $7,500 for verbal abuse in the first round, $2,500 for abuse of his racket in the second round and $5,000 for unsportsmanlike conduct and $4,000 for a visible obscenity in the third round.

 In his post-match press conference on Sunday, Medvedev said he's working on his behavior.